On a measurable analogue of small topological full groups II: Further remarks and questions

 The notions of symmetric (and alternating) topological full groups have natural analogues in our setup.
 Recall from \cite[Section 5.3]{lemaitremeasurableanaloguesmall2018} that for any $p\in[1,+\infty[$ and any graphing $\Phi$, the $\LL^p$ full group of $\Phi$ is defined as the group of all elements $T$ of the full group of $\mathcal R_\Phi$ such that

 It is a Polish group for the metric $d^p_\Phi$ defined by and we define the following closed normal subgroups.

-\begin{df} The \textbf{symmetric $\LL^p$ full group} of a graphing $\Phi$ is the closed subgroup of $[\Phi]_p$ generated by all $n$-cycles for $n\geq 2$.
-The \textbf{alternating $\LL^p$ full group} is defined as the closed subgroup generated by all $3$-cycles. \end{df}
+\begin{defi} The \textbf{symmetric $\LL^p$ full group} of a graphing $\Phi$ is the closed subgroup of $[\Phi]_p$ generated by all $n$-cycles for $n\geq 2$.
+The \textbf{alternating $\LL^p$ full group} is defined as the closed subgroup generated by all $3$-cycles. \end{defi}

 Note that if $p=1$, both subgroups coincide with the derived $\LL^1$ full group of $\Phi$, and I don't know whether the same holds for $p>1$.
 Nevertheless, if $\Phi$ is aperiodic, the same proof as Proposition \ref{prop: derived generated by 3-cycles} shows that the alternating $\LL^p$ full group of $\Phi$ coincides with its symmetric $\LL^p$ full group.
 One can also adapt the arguments from \cite{lemaitremeasurableanaloguesmall2018} to show that in the aperiodic case, closed normal subgroups of the symmetric $\LL^p$ full group correspond to invariant sets; in particular the symmetric $\LL^p$ full group of $\Phi$ is topologically simple iff $\Phi$ is ergodic.
 Moreover, the proof of Theorem \ref{thmi: finite topo rank} can easily be adapted to show the following.